The basement offers the perfect living space for a guest room, den, or activity room.

 This is the easier and cheaper of choices since no major renovation is required.

-But one factor that many homeowners may not have considered when building a chimney on the outside of the home is the stack effect.
+But one factor many homeowners may not have considered when building a chimney outside the home is the stack effect.

 The stack effect refers to the air pressure that is inside the home.

 As warm air rises, so too will cold air descend.

 If the chimney is inside the home, the heat from home will warm the air in the upper parts of the chimney and allow the heated exhaust fumes to escape with relative ease.

 But if the chimney is outside and exposed to the cold air, it will create a stack effect.

 This will force the cold air to be instead drawn down the chimney and into the home.

 This will create the unwanted draft effect where cold air fills the home.